Donaldhan/kafka-client-demo/README.md

     At least once—Messages are never lost but may be redelivered.

-    Exactly once—this is what people actually want, each message is delivered once and only once.

-It's worth noting that this breaks down into two problems: the durability guarantees for publishing a message and the guarantees when consuming a message.
+    Exactly once—this is what people actually want, each message is delivered once and only once.It's worth noting that this breaks down into two problems: the durability guarantees for publishing a message and the guarantees when consuming a message.

 details: